Contents

 SQLCipher is based on SQLite, and thus, the majority of the accessible API is identical to the C/C++ interface for SQLite 3.
 However, SQLCipher does add a number of security specific extensions in the form of PRAGMAs, SQL Functions and C Functions.

-Mark the output of make install, especially the following lines:
+Take note of the output of the make install command, specifically the following lines:

 • libtool: install: /usr/bin/install -c .libs/libsqlcipher.a /usr/local/lib/libsqlcipher.a